-The pass mark for all modules is 40% and all thresholds must be met.

-Thus, the final mark calculated from all assessment components of a particular module must equal or exceed 50% for the ECTS credits associated with that module to be awarded.
+The pass mark for all modules (except Software Laboratory which is assessed on a pass/fail basis) is 40%.
+In order to pass a module, the overall mark (which combines all elements of assessment in Description of module workload and assessment) must exceed the pass mark for that module.
 Students with marks in the range 35%-39% may be eligible for compensation in accordance with the General Assessment Regulations.
-Compensation is at the discretion of the Progression and Award Board (held in May and September) and may be applied to modules with a maximum total of 10 ECTS credits (all other modules must be passed) and where no module is being taken as a third (or subsequent) attempt.
+Compensation is at the discretion of the Progression and Award Board (held in May and September) and may be applied to modules with a maximum total of 15 ECTS credits (all other modules must be passed) and where no module is being taken as a third (or subsequent) attempt.
 In order to compensate a student must have accumulated double the deficiency in the module(s) being considered for compensation in exceeding the pass mark in their remaining modules (taking credit weighting of modules into account).
+Compensation is not allowed from or to modules with 100% continuous assessment.